News Manager

 Waste Disposal

 Garbage pickup service is twice a week on a contract basis, and waste material is delivered to the solidwaste disposal site.
-Sewage is collected by pump-out truck from those homes not on the low-pressure and gravity systems The sewage is delivered to a sewage lift station, which empties into a wastewater lagoon capable of handling 305,400 litres/day.
+Sewage is collected by pump-out truck from those homes not on the low-pressure and gravity systems.
+The sewage is delivered to a sewage lift station, which empties into a wastewater lagoon capable of handling 305,400 litres a day.

 Frontier School Division operates the D. R. Hamilton School in the community.
-The reserve has two schools.
-Staff comprise the principal, seven teachers and several support staff.
-Phone (204) 676-2278
+The staff is comprised of the principal, teachers, and several support staff.